jamesdwalker1/jameswalker.net/readme.md

 # JamesWalker.net version 3
 Using Angular.js 1, Webpack and a small PHP API (I'm trying to keep loading times low)
-I also use MathJax and Ace Editor, these are loaded from their CDNs
+I also use MathJax, Firebase Storage and Ace Editor, these are loaded from their CDNs

 ## Building and deploying
 Install Node.js, PHP and a webserver and then run ```sudo npm install -g webpack```.